Elysys/Docs/_docs/wealth/MonthandYearEndClosing.md

 | | |
 | ---        |           --- |
 | Search for the **Close Income Statement** | ![/assets/img/MonthandYearEndClosing/Picture6.png](../../assets/img/MonthandYearEndClosing/Picture6.png) |
-| On the **Options tab**, fill in the fields as described in the following table.

-We can run the Close Income Statement batch twice:
+| On the **Options tab**, fill in the fields as described in the following table. <br> We can run the Close Income Statement batch twice:
   - First with the Post Retained Earnings Acc = Balance.
 Result: **different lines** with each different
   - Secondly, with the  Post Retained Earnings Acc = Details:
 Result: **one line with a lamp sum**